adedner/dune-fempy/README.md

 Python Bindings for the DUNE-FEM module
 =======================================

-dune-fempy aims to provide Python bindings for the dune-fem discretization module.
+dune-fempy aims to provide Python bindings for the [dune-fem][femlink] discretization module.
 Here an example for solving Poisson's equation:

 ```python